 The proposed rule change will become effective upon Commission approval.

 However, it will not become operational until the third quarter of 2005.
-Upon Commission approval, NASD programmers will begin developing the software to adapt the random selection function to the MATRICS2 Computer Project ("MATRICS"), a new computer system being designed and created for NASD Dispute Resolution, which will replace its two case management systems.

-During this time, the Neutral List Selection System ("NLSS") will continue to generate lists of arbitrators on a rotational basis.
+Upon the random selection function to the MATRICS2 Computer Project ("MATRICS"), a new computer system being designed and created for NASD Dispute Resolution, which will replace its two case management systems.
+During this time, the Neutral List Selection System ("NLSS")3 will continue to generate lists of arbitrators on a rotational basis.
 Once the software has been developed, it will be added to the arbitrator selection function of MATRICS, which NASD is scheduled to complete in the third quarter of 2005.
 After the random selection function has been added to MATRICS, arbitrator lists can be generated using random selection.
 At that point, the proposed rule change can become operational and NASD will announce the effective date in a Notice to Members, which will be published no later than 30 days prior to the time when the random selection function of MATRICS will become operational.